 Licensure: In addition to receiving a master’s degree, the program provides a Principal Endorsement, which leads to licensure in Iowa.

 Versatility: The program helps students hone leadership and decision-making abilities and provides them a diverse skill set that will prepare them to work in a variety of leadership positions within the field of education.

 Mentorship: All students are paired with a practicing administrator who serves as a mentor throughout the program.

-Convenient scheduling and locations: Classes are offered on weekends (Saturday and Sunday) with two to three weeks between sessions.
-Cohorts are available in Des Moines, Cedar Rapids, and Mason City.
-Check with us for other possible locations.
+Convenient scheduling and locations: Classes are generally offered on weekends (Saturday and Sunday) with two to three weeks between sessions, in our Des Moines campus.

 Practical Experience: Each student completes a clinical internship, which is designed to tie together a student’s background and career goals in a real-world setting.
 Since the majority of students are full-time educators, the internship is accomplished through a combination of field-based classroom assignments and on-site time spent with practicing administrators.